 Why is quality content effective in reaching people?

-In addition, the nature of blogging reveals more of your personality than boring corporate communications, meaning followers are given an opportunity to like you for you.
+In addition, the nature of blogging reveals more of your brand's personality than boring corporate communications - meaning followers are given an opportunity to like you for you.

-The intention behind a blog post (as an example) is to provide a person with valuable information in order to earn their attention.
+The intention behind content like a blog post (as an example) is to provide a person with valuable information in order to earn their attention.
 We as Marketers and Content Creators must provide the customer with exactly what they want, when and where they want, and the reward is being on their radar.

-Why writers do what they do
+Why copywriters do what they do

-This is why content writing and copywriting is so crucial today- we are all vying for the precious attention of the customer, and in order to do that, high quality writing must be produced to engage the audience.
+Brands are all vying for the precious attention of the customer, and in order to do that, high quality writing must be produced to engage your audience.
 If we are good enough to win their valuable time, and then convert them into an advocate, it's because we offered them superior value and customer service.